Hidden Valley Park Partnership

 The City of Bellevue and the Boys & Girls Club of Bellevue (BGCB) have worked together in support of children and families for many years.
 Partnerships include the South Bellevue Community Center, Lake Hills Clubhouse and Ground Zero Teen Center.

 In 2011 the two parties proposed a partnership at the City-owned Hidden Valley Park.
-The City would enter into a long-term lease to allow the BGCB to construct and operate a gymnasium at the park.
+The City has approved and entered into a long-term lease to allow the BGCB to construct and operate a gymnasium at the park.
 In return, the BGCB would share the cost to improve the athletic fields at the park, and would allow the City to utilize the gym for City programs when not being used by the BGCB.
-The BGCB Board of Directors and the Bellevue City Council have endorsed the partnership concept, and the staffs of both parties are now developing a formal agreement that sets forth the details of the partnership.
+The BGCB Board of Directors and the Bellevue City Council have endorsed the partnership, and City Council approved it on 8-5-13.

 The partnership includes: